 AHD05541: CI creation terminated because the CI (xxxx) already exists.

-The technical document TEC463228 suggests it should handle the above CIs as unique ones.
+The attached PDF suggests it should handle the above CIs as unique ones.
 Why does the error occur?

-As TEC463228 states, CORA is checking the following fields as part of its check for duplicate CI's.
+As the attached PDF states, CORA is checking the following fields as part of its check for duplicate CI's.

 When you then attempt to create another asset where the serial number is not null, unique but with the remaining fields containing the same values as those of a registered CI the above error message is the result.
 It is considered a duplicate and the behavior is a by design not a bug.